SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 We will find the solutions in the interval

-tan x = 0first.
-We will isolate the trigonometric ratio by dividing both sides by 3 to get
+We end up with tan x = 0.first.
+We will isolate the trigonometric ratio by dividing both sides of the equal sign by 3.

 Step 2: